ritvikmath/jekyll-now/_posts/2017-9-23-GirlsInSTEM.md

 There is a lot of information here so let's break it down.
 Looking first just at the top row, at **Chicano/Mexican females and Vietnamese females**, we see that they make up the **same proportion of students in the course, 6%**, but have **starkly different rates of transfer to the second half of the course**.

-In contrast, looking now at the botom row, we see that **Chinese females and Pacific Islander females** make up a **very different proportion of enrolled students, and yet have nearly identical rates of transfer to the second half of the course**.
+In contrast, looking now at the bottom row, we see that **Chinese females and Pacific Islander females** make up a **very different proportion of enrolled students, and yet have nearly identical rates of transfer to the second half of the course**.
 Many of you surely have a bunch of "why?" questions about this data and in all honestly, this author does as well.

 Are there **cultural differences in these considered ethnic groups that holds a B grade to vastly different standards?** If you are a student in one of these ethnic groups, **does it affect your retention if you see more or fewer people in your ethnic group in the lecture hall?** This, author, being in none of these mentioned ethnic groups, is not really sure of the answers here but would love to hear any **discussion in the comments below!**